 - improper yard waste disposal

 This project involved planting more than 200 trees and shrubs along river banks in the Lick and Little Lick Creek watersheds.
 Plants along stream edges help keep banks stable.
 They naturally filter pollution out of the water running into the stream.
 Trees shade creeks and keep them from getting too warm and provide important habitat.
 Plants along the water’s edge are known as buffers.
 Learn more about how to improve buffers on the N.C.
 Clean Water Education Partnership website.
 Funding for the project was provided by a grant from the Home Depot Foundation via the Center for Watershed Protection.
 The Upper Neuse River Basin Association coordinated the project and the city provided mulch and planting tools.
 Volunteers from Duke and the community helped with the plantings.

 Lick Creek Restoration Project

 The North Carolina Land & Water Fund (formerly, the Clean Water Management Trust Fund) and the Durham County Soil and Water Conservation District partnered to repair 3,550 feet of stream banks in the Lick Creek Watershed.
 Construction began in the spring of 2010.
-This stream restoration project will stabilize stream banks and prevent erosion.
+This stream restoration project stabilized stream banks and prevented erosion.
 It will keep about 1,500 tons of dirt per year out of Lick Creek.

 Watershed Restoration Plan